aws/sagemaker-python-sdk/doc/using_xgboost.rst

 A typical training script loads data from the input channels, configures training with hyperparameters, trains a model, and saves a model to model_dir so that it can be hosted later.
-Hyperparameters are passed to your script as arguments and can be retrieved with an argparse.ArgumentParser instance.
+Hyperparameters are passed to your script as arguments and can be retrieved with an ``argparse.ArgumentParser`` instance.
+For information about ``argparse.ArgumentParser``, see `argparse <https://docs.python.org/3/library/argparse.html>`__ in the Python documentation.

 For a complete example of an XGBoost training script, see https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/xgboost_abalone/abalone.py.

+The training script is very similar to a training script you might run outside of Amazon SageMaker, but you can access useful properties about the training environment through various environment variables, including the following:

+* ``SM_MODEL_DIR``: A string that represents the path where the training job writes the model artifacts to.
+  After training, artifacts in this directory are uploaded to Amazon S3 for model hosting.
+* ``SM_NUM_GPUS``: An integer representing the number of GPUs available to the host.
+* ``SM_CHANNEL_XXXX``: A string that represents the path to the directory that contains the input data for the specified channel.
+  For example, if you specify two input channels in the MXNet estimator's ``fit`` call, named 'train' and 'test', the environment variables ``SM_CHANNEL_TRAIN`` and ``SM_CHANNEL_TEST`` are set.
+* ``SM_HPS``: A JSON dump of the hyperparameters preserving JSON types (boolean, integer, etc.)

+For the exhaustive list of available environment variables, see the `SageMaker Containers documentation <https://github.com/aws/sagemaker-containers#list-of-provided-environment-variables-by-sagemaker-containers>`__.

 Let's look at the main elements of the script.
 Starting with the ``__main__`` guard, use a parser to read the hyperparameters passed to the estimator when creating the training job.